-When choosing the siding material for your new home or remodel, consider looking at eco friendly options.
-Fiber cement siding, a sustainable siding choice, is a leading “green” siding option on today’s market.
+When choosing the siding material for your new home or remodel, consider looking at eco-friendly options.
+Fiber cement siding, a sustainable siding choice, is a leading “green” siding option in today’s market.
 Vinyl siding produces twice the carbon dioxide cement does during manufacturing.
-Vinyl (made of PVC) also off-gasses during its lifetime, and continues to do so after it takes up space in a landfill.
+Vinyl (made of PVC) also off-gasses during its lifetime and continues to do so after it takes up space in a landfill.

 The longevity of fiber cement siding—due to its durable makeup—contributes to the fact that it’s a lot less likely to end up in a landfill than other siding materials.
 Fiber cement siding can last up to 50 years when it’s installed and cared for properly.
 In contrast, vinyl siding is usually stripped off homes in significantly less time, and is sent to the trash promptly.

 - High standards for the raw materials are used in its siding.

 - At least 75% of raw materials used are sourced locally.

 - The raw materials (sand, cement and cellulose) in James Hardie siding are low in toxicity.